nystrom/rivo/docs/design.md

 	type List = Nil | Cons

+This specifies the union type of `Nil` and `Cons`.

+Type definitions can be parameterized:

 	type List (a) = Nil | Cons (a) (List a)

 This induces a run-time type test function: